Learnware-LAMDA/Learnware/docs/workflows/client.rst

 Finally, the semantic specification and the zip package path of the learnware were filled in to upload the learnware.

-Remember to verify the learnware before uploading it, as shown in the following code example:
+Remember to validate your learnware before uploading it, as shown in the following code example:

 .. code-block:: python